-Fat Transfer procedures are becoming more and more popular according to the American Society of Plastic Surgery as more patients are choosing to use fat as a graft material as it is more natural and has longer-lasting results.
-This blog provides information on the process of a fat transfer, the different areas you can have fat transferred to, the cost and recovery process from the procedure.
+Fat transfer procedures are becoming more and more popular, according to the American Society of Plastic Surgery as more patients are choosing to use fat as a graft material as it is more natural and has longer-lasting results.
+This blog provides information on the process of a fat transfer, the different areas you can have fat transferred to, and the cost and recovery process from the procedure.

 - What Is A Fat Transfer Procedure?

 - What Areas Can I Have A Fat Transfer To?

 - How Long Does A Fat Transfer Last?

 - Fat Transfer Recovery